valevo/SABIO/theory/experts.md

  - focused investigations? or noticed in the course of an inquiry with a different objective?
  - how do you obtain examples of bias you expect in the collection?
- - which methods did you use that lead you to encouter bias?
+ - which specific methods did you use that lead you to encouter bias?
  - do you perform quantification of bias? what's your interest in quantifications?
- - which

 ### Wishes (What would you like SABIO to do?)